josejimenezluna/xaibench_tf/README.md

 # Benchmarking molecular feature attribution methods with activity cliffs

-Supporting data and code for "Benchmarking molecular feature attribution methods with activity cliffs", as available on (ChemRxiv)[link].
+Supporting data and code for "Benchmarking molecular feature attribution methods with activity cliffs", as available on [ChemRxiv](link).

 ## Structure of the benchmark